MaastrichtU-IDS/dsri-documentation/website/docs/mpi-jobs.md

 cd mpi-operator/examples/horovod
 ```

-Open the `tensorflow-mnist.yaml` file and fix the `apiVersion` on the first line:
+Open the `tensorflow-mnist.yaml` file, and fix the `apiVersion` on the first line:

 ```yaml
 # From